obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 aliases:
   - front matter
   - Advanced topics/YAML front matter
+  - metadata
 ---

-While most of the text in a note is meant to be read by a human, _metadata_ is text that's meant to be easily readable by a program, for example a [[Community plugins|community plugin]] or Obsidian itself.
+While most of the text in a note is meant to be read by a human, _property_ is text that's meant to be easily readable by a program, for example a [[Community plugins|community plugin]] or Obsidian itself.

-You can add metadata to your notes by adding a block on the first line of your note.
+You can add properties to your notes by adding a block on the first line of your note.
 The block must start and end with three hyphens (`---`).

-For example, the following note contains two pieces of metadata, `tag` and `publish`:
+For example, the following note contains two pieces of properties, `tag` and `publish`:

 ```yaml
 ---